microsoft/FluidFramework/tools/markdown-magic/README.md

     -   Default: `./package.json`.
 -   `usesTinylicious`: Whether or not running the example app requires running [Tinylicious][] from another terminal.
     -   Default: `true`.
--   `includeHeading`: Whether or not to include a 2nd level heading above the generated contents.
+-   `includeHeading`: Whether or not to include a section heading above the generated contents.
     -   Default: `true`.

 #### `API_DOCS_LINK_SECTION`